-1. tskew1 is the minimum time between a rising CLKB edge and a rising CLKA edge for EFA to transition HIGH in the next CLKA cycle.
-If the time between the rising CLKB edge and rising CLKA edge is less than tskew1, then the transition of EFA HIGH may occur one CLKA cycle later than shown.
+1. tskew1 is the minimum time between a rising CLKB edge and a rising CLKA edge for IRA to transition HIGH in the next CLKA cycle.
+If the time between the rising CLKB edge and rising CLKA edge is less than tskew1, then IRA may transition HIGH one CLKA cycle later than shown.